truenas/documentation/content/Solutions/Integrations/VMware/vCenterPlugin.md

 ## Using the Plugin

-After being assisted with deploying the plugin, using the plugin follows a simple process of connecting TrueNAS hosts and configuring the various features to your use case.
+After being assisted with plugin deployment, using the plugin involves connecting TrueNAS hosts and configuring the various features to your use case.
 The interface suspends after several minutes of inactivity and displays a warning that the interface is suspended and must be refreshed.

 ### Connecting TrueNAS Hosts